google/agi/gapis/resolve/dependencygraph2/README.md

 ```

 Now, we mutate the next command whose CmdNode ID is 33.
 This command reads
 from slot1, and read-writes to slot2.
-Since it reads from both slots, it will
+Since it reads from both slots, it depends
-depend on both node 11 and 22.
+on both node 11 and 22.
 As it writes to slot2, at the end of the command
 mutation, the memory accesses tracker is updated to:

 ```